carbon-language/carbon-lang/mlir/docs/Dialects/Linalg/OpDSL.md

 As the integer types are signless, signedness is implement by different functions that treat integers as signed or unsigned values.

-Reduction functions can appear as the outer-most function on the RHS:
+A subset of the arithmetic functions are supported in reductions.
+These reduction functions can appear as the outermost function on the RHS:

 *   `ReduceFn.add` (also overloading the inplace `+=` on a LHS)
 *   `ReduceFn.mul`
 *   `ReduceFn.max`
+*   `ReduceFn.min`
+*   `ReduceFn.max_unsigned`
+*   `ReduceFn.min_unsigned`

+As the integer types are signless, signedness is implement by different functions that treat integers as signed or unsigned values.

 Additionally, type conversion functions cast an operand to a target type: